-The Town of Washington adopted the County subdivision ordinance.
+The Town of St. Germain currently has a subdivision ordinance.
 Subdivision regulations are an important tool ensuring the orderly development of unplatted and/or undeveloped land.
 These regulations may regulate lot sizes, road access, street design, public utilities, storm water drainage, parks and open space, and other improvements necessary to ensure that new development will be a public asset.